appveyor/website/NJekyll/site/docs/deployment/github.md

 	deploy:
       release: myproduct v$(appveyor_build_version)
 	  provider: GitHub
+	  auth_token:
+        secure: <your encrypted token> # your encrypted token from github
 	  artifact: /.*\.nupkg/            # upload all NuGet packages to release assets
       draft: false
       prerelease: false
       on:
         branch: master                 # release from master branch only
         appveyor_repo_tag: true        # deploy on tag push only